iosdecal/ios-decal-hw3-part1/README.md

 * You will implement the backend so the feeds will be shared throughout the class!

 ## Instructions ##
-We've provided you with starter files but the only files you should be modifying are:
+We've provided you with starter files but the only files you'll need to modify are:

 * ImageFeed.swift - The local model for storing images, essentially adding them to a given array for a feed.
 * ImagePickerController.swift - Our placeholder for the camera you're going to implement in part 2.

+You are allowed (and encouraged!) to create more classes and files for this project.

 We've abstracted away the collection view and given you the method, which will get called everytime the user taps an image - Feel free to add any other methods or instance variables you may need: